iGW/byteport-api/README.md

 ```

-### Python teaser two - storing a file as an object
+### Python example 2 - storing a file as an object
+In this case a signle file is read, compressed, encoded and sent to byteport with a few lines of code.
 ```
 from http_clients import ByteportHttpPostClient